 Even though Nepal is considered a ‘low income’, developing nation, its GDP is estimated to reach 31.30 billion USD by the end of 2020 and its textile industry is one area that appears to be thriving.
 In fact, the country exported garments to the tune of nearly $5 billion in 2018, where the export industry hit a 13-year high.
-Statistics indicate that in the 2018, Nepal exported 12.2 million pieces of garments.
+Statistics indicate that in 2018, Nepal exported 12.2 million garments.

 Can Nepal sustain its textile industry?

 Even though businesses in Nepal are doing what they can to support factory workers, even amidst the ongoing global pandemic – the textile and weaving industry here may fall in jeopardy.
 A large factor is due to how younger generations see their own personal growth within their country.
 With the inescapable expanding use of social media platforms such as Instagram and Facebook it is understandable youngsters yearn for the dazzling lights of cosmopolitan cities.

 It’s not uncommon to see Nepali youngsters on social media discussing ‘big plans’ of moving to developed countries.
 America, United Kingdom, Canada and Australia hold the top spots.
 They hope to make it big and live the life they have witnessed so many others achieve through the endless unfolding capabilities of the internet.
 You will never see a Ferrari or Lamborghini in Nepal.

 Social media undoubtably has a part to play, as does the advent of the smartphone – but that’s a different topic altogether.
 The country's past politicians in general, haven’t done all that they could to give the young generation legitimate reasons to stay in their homeland and not transfer their talents to a foreign country which is a huge concern for the aging population.
 Nepal has a lot of offer, but its humble presence cannot compete with comparable Kardashian lifestyle aspirations.